seganx/test/README.md

-# racer2
+# test
-a great racing game
+a simple test